JamieNagy/disaster-servival/README.md

 ### Key Sections:

-1. **Data Exploration and Preprocessing**:
+1. **Data Exploration & Preprocessing, and Feature Engineering**:
-   - Visualization of data distributions.
+   - Visualization of data distributions with Matplotlib in an organized dashboard.
    - Handling missing values.
    - Encoding categorical variables.

-2. **Feature Engineering**:
-   - Creation of new features based on existing data.
    - Selection of the most relevant features for prediction.

 3. **Model Building**:
-   - Training multiple machine learning models.
+   - Training CatBoost models.
-   - Hyperparameter tuning using techniques like Grid Search and Bayesian Optimization.
+   - Hyperparameter tuning using Grid Search and Bayesian Optimization.
    - Model evaluation with cross-validation.

-4. **Prediction and Submission**:
+4. **Prediction and Application**:
-   - Application of the best model to the test data.
+   - Apply the best model to the test data.
    - Generation of the final predictions for submission.

 ## How to Use